Surajv311/surajv311.github.io/_posts/2026-02-08-learning-golang-grpc-protobuf.md

 Extras - gRPC, Protobuf

 1) The Mental Model Shift — REST vs gRPC
-- When you use REST APIs, you think in terms of **resources and URLs**.
+- When you use REST APIs, you think in terms of resources and URLs.
 You call `POST /users` or `GET /orders/123`.
 The URL is the thing you're targeting, and you manually define every route, handle the HTTP method, parse the JSON body, and write JSON back in the response.
 You own all of that plumbing.
 - gRPC flips this entirely.
-You think in terms of **functions (procedures)**.
+You think in terms of functions (procedures).
 You're not hitting a URL — you're calling a method on a remote object, just like calling a function in your own code.
 The networking is abstracted away from you.
 - This concept is called **RPC — Remote Procedure Call**.
 The "remote" part means the function lives on another machine.
 The "procedure call" part means it feels like a local function to the caller. gRPC is Google's implementation of this idea, built on top of HTTP/2 and Protobuf.
 - So if you're coming from REST and wondering "what URL do I POST to?" — that question becomes irrelevant in gRPC.
 You just call a method.
 The framework handles the transport layer entirely.